Attended Chatsworth High School with Kevin Spacey and Mare Winningham.

 His paternal grandfather was a gold miner in New Mexico.

-Was considered for the role of Captain America/Steve Rogers in the failed 1990 film adaptation of the character.
+He turned down the lead role in Captain America (1990) in favor of The Doors (1991).
 Captain America later fought Batman, whom Kilmer played, in the 1996 DC vs. Marvel storyline.

 Was succeeded as Batman by George Clooney.